-The Registry of Experts is used by the HQA mainly for setting up IQAS and Study Programme Accreditation Panels and for supporting any quality assurance process.
+The Registry of Experts is used by the HAHE mainly for setting up IQAS and Study Programme Accreditation Panels and for supporting any quality assurance process.

 Τhe members of the Accreditation Panel are committed to: